Ashray-jm/barstoolsports_data_challenge/README.md

 This is an intentionally semi‑star schema built for rapid, ad‑hoc insight in Databricks.
 It keeps the raw flexibility of arrays and embedded GEO and LOG fields while still giving analysis a single wide fact table (consumption_events_logs) they can query right away.
 ---

+I have added Notes and comments in the main `BarstoolSports_Data_Challenge_Notebook.ipynb` file

 ## 1 .
 Project Contents

 | Path / file | Purpose |